doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 1. [Conflict Resolution - Finish Line](https://mega.nz/file/nxw2jCKb#4Bmon9XoNNM4xDHLRchumq6F6yuA_fwAqlMvjxnBAqQ)
 	- Conflict resolution patch for MDMD - More Deadly Morrowind Denizens,  There Can Be Only One, OAAB Integrations, Quorn Resource Integration, Immersive Madness, and Morag Tong Polished
 	- Select one of the options based on your installation order and install.
 		- Users who skipped the CONTENT module: use "MDMD + There Can Be Only One"
-		- Users who installed the full CONTENT module: use "OAAB + MDMD + There Can Be Only ONe + Quorn + MT Polished + Immersive Madness"
+		- Users who installed the full CONTENT module: use "OAAB + MDMD + There Can Be Only One + MT Polished + Immersive Madness"
 	- Make sure the plugin is enabled and at the bottom of your load order

 ## Multipatch